 - 9.78.1 A1 is hit and falls forward.
-What is the call if: - a) He places his hand on the floor to stop himself from falling while in possession of the ball? - b) He loses possession of the ball before touching the floor? - c) He loses the ball, falls to the floor, and the ball bounces off a chair and he regains the ball while he is on the floor? - d) The ball returns and only touches his back wheel while he is on the floor? - e) Player with wing/bumper on the floor makes contact with the ball?
+What is the call if: - d) He places his hand on the floor to stop himself from falling while in possession of the ball. - e) He loses possession of the ball before touching the floor. - f) He loses the ball, falls to the floor, and the ball bounces off a chair and he regains the ball while he is on the floor. - g) The ball returns and only touches his back wheel while he is on the floor. - h) Player with wing/bumper on the floor contacts the ball.

-- a) Violation.

-- b) No violation.

-- c) Violation.

 - d) Violation.

+- e) No violation.

+- f) Violation.

+- g) Violation.

-- e) Violation.
+- h) Violation.